h2oai/h2ogpt/docs/FAQ.md

 GGMLv3 requires installing older llama_cpp_python versions as listed in each linux/windows/mac installation, but it has bugs, so GGUF is recommended in all cases.

 #### GPT4All

-GPT4All models are supported, which are automatically downloaded to a GPT4All cache folder (in the home folder).
+GPT4All models are not recommended, but are supported, which are automatically downloaded to a GPT4All cache folder (in the home folder).
 For example:
 ```bash
 python generate.py --base_model=gptj --model_name_gptj=ggml-gpt4all-j-v1.3-groovy.bin
 ```